-You can also mail a check made out to FORA to our mailing address below.
+You can mail a check or Donor Advised Fund made out to FORA to our mailing address below.
 Please write "Zakat" in the memo line.

 Overview of Zakat at FORA

 FORA’s program eligibility requirements are (1) refugee I-94 status or similar status (e.g., the recent Afghan Special Immigration Visa) (2) family has members who are pre-literate or semi-literate SLIFE students; and (3) attendance in the program every weekday.
 All of our families are clearly struggling financially and most receive financial benefits.
 They are recently-arrived refugees who have escaped religious persecution and ethnic cleansing, who came to the United States having been denied an education arrive without fluency in either English or Spanish; as such, it is hard to find well-paying jobs.
 Any financial stability recently obtained has been upended by the COVID crisis.
 We do not require formal verification of financial status, as we know each of these families' financial situations intimately, and they are clearly financially struggling.
 As such, FORA does not charge for its services.

 With the Qur’an specifying eight purposes for which the money from Zakat can be used, we at FORA use Zakat to empower and provide tutoring for refugee children whose families are poor (al-fuqarâ’) and needy (al-masâkîn) as a result of oppression.

 We only bill goods and services that are used or consumed directly by our students and their families.
 To note, no Zakat expenses at FORA are used for overhead costs, such as rent and utilities.
 We are always happy to share our Intuit documentation of this.

 Zakat funding is used for the following expenses at FORA:

 Educational supplies (such as paper, notebooks, binders, markers, pens, pencils, etc.).

 halal snacks day so that our students are nourished and able to fully focus on their tutoring.
 Further, we also provide fresh water.
 Finally, we sometimes buy emergency foodstuffs for FORA families when they are in dire need, to ensure that they can properly receive education.